MageRings/draftomatic/README.md

 to point to the root of this repository.
 2. Run `npm install`.
 This will download the node dependnecies.
 3. Run `gulp watch` in `magic-app`.
 This will generate the frontend application.
-Node that any changes to HTML files must be accompanied by a trivial change to `magic-app/bower.json`.
+Note that any changes to HTML files must be accompanied by a trivial change to `magic-app/bower.json`.
 This is a known issue.
 4. Before submitting a pull request, use `./gradlew build` to run tests.